 Backlinks are crucial to helping a website earn authority.
 To rank in search engines, you need links from high-quality, relevant websites.
 Great content is super important, of course, but it's hard to move the needle with the content alone.

-Link building is a critical component of digital marketing strategy and has always been an important factor to success.
+Link building is a critical component of digital marketing strategy and has always been an important factor in success.
 Companies want backlinks from trusted websites because they help to improve ranking in SERPs, increase visitor traffic, and help generate leads.

 Alternatively, SE ranking plans start at around $20 per month and include powerful rank tracking, keyword analysis, and competitor research tools.